ZacDSmith/Discord-bot/README.md

     !inv lets you check your inv for items you've purchased

+MAKE SURE YOU HAVE YOUR API TOKEN IN THE .ENV FILE OR THE AI COMMANDS WILL NOT WORK.

 chatbot.py

     !chat {prompt:str} response to a prompt entered by the user.